menu icon

 Single Crochet Border Pattern

-A Single Crochet Border is a nice, easy and effective way to give your finished crochet project a cleaner finish.
+A Single Crochet Border Pattern is a nice, easy and effective way to give your finished crochet project a cleaner finish.
 If you already know how to make single crochet stitches, this crochet border will be super easy for you to learn.

 Author: Kimberly Arenas